decayingcrow/decayingcrow/README.md

 <div align="center">

-image is a placeholder for now, ill finish my profile later
+image is a placeholder for now ok i dont have another image on hand, ill finish my profile later

 my name is davesprite